Deep Graph Matching and Searching for Semantic Code Retrieval: Experiments

 To further show the effectiveness of our model on other programming languages, we also choose another dataset \textit{CSN-Python} from CodeSearchNet~\cite{husain2019codesearchnet}.
 We apply similar preparatory operations on \textit{CSN-Python} as above, which essentially results in a total of 364,891 pairs of source code and documental description.

 Since our model is built on the graph-structured data, we need to produce graph representations for both code snippets and text descriptions.
 To produce the text graphs, we first generate the constituency tree of text description using the Stanford CoreNLP toolkit~\cite{manning-EtAl:2014:P14-5} and then link the terminal nodes in the constituency tree in a chain with bi-direction edges.
 We build code graphs based on the open-sourced code in~\cite{fernandes2019structure}.
-As the number of nodes for both text graphs and code graphs follows a typical long-tail distribution, we limit the number of nodes of all graphs to no more than 300, which keeps more than 90\% of the total dataset.
+As illustrated in Figure~\ref{fig:GraphDistribution}, the number of nodes for both text graphs and code graphs in both datasets follows a typical long-tail distribution, we limit the number of nodes of all graphs to no more than 300, which keeps more than 90\% of the total dataset.
+It is also obviously observed that the average number of nodes of text graphs is much less than that of code graphs for both datasets.
 Finally, we split the dataset into training/validation/testing sets with statistics shown in Table~\ref{tab:data_statistics}.